Abdelrahman-Abuhelal/gpt-bots-experiement/README.md

 ## Features

-- Three chatbots with different capabilities:
+- Four chatbots with different capabilities:
   - **Basic Chatbot:** A simple conversational agent with memory and history tracking for unique sessions.
   - **SQLite Chatbot:** Similar to the basic chatbot, but it stores conversation history in an SQLite database.
   - **Database Query Chatbot:** Connects to a database to answer user questions and retrieve information using SQL commands.